-The Watershed Committee of the Ozarks also conducts tours of Jordan Creek for members of the public, has informational booths at community events, and provides opportunities for volunteer activities at the Watershed Center.
+The Watershed Committee of the Ozarks also conducts tours of Jordan Creek for members of the public, has informational booths at community events, hosts grazing schools for ranchers at the Sac River Grazing Center, and provides opportunities for volunteer activities at the Watershed Center.
 The monthly meetings provide a forum for professionals and the public to learn about water quality related topics.

 In addition to monetary funding, Greene County works closely with The WCO through: